 3] Run an antivirus scan

-If it is not located in the System32 folder, and you suspect it to malware then you should run a full system antivirus scan with Windows Defender or any reputable third-party AV product.
+If it is not located in the System32 folder, and you suspect it to be malware, then you should run a full system antivirus scan with Windows Defender or any reputable third-party AV product.
 The malware file will get safely quarantined or deleted.

 As a matter of abundant precaution, you may also use a free portable antivirus software to run a second antivirus scan.